NYCDS2020/GPT-for-Excel/README.md

 For instructions on procuring an OpenAI API key, please see https://www.windowscentral.com/software-apps/how-to-get-an-openai-api-key

-After receiving the OpenAI API key, insert it in the API Key box on the "Config" tab
+After receiving the OpenAI API key, insert it in the API Key cell on the "Configuration" tab
 !['API key'](/assets/001-enter-api-key.png)

 The API Key field will change background color to blue
 !['API key entered'](/assets/002-enter-api-key.png)